open-contracting-extensions/european-union/docs/index.md

 ### Technical

 [PDF files](http://simap.ted.europa.eu/standard-forms-for-public-procurement) of the forms are provided by the European Commission, for reference only ([Prior information notice](http://simap.ted.europa.eu/documents/10184/99173/EN_F01.pdf), for example).
 However, the PDF files don't formally specify the form fields and their possible values (numbers, dates, codes, etc.).
-These are specified in the Tenders Electronic Daily (TED) [XML schemas](http://publications.europa.eu/mdr/eprocurement/ted/index.html); of particular interest is the Publication Schema, which is used to publish notices.
+These are specified in the Tenders Electronic Daily (TED) [XML schemas](http://publications.europa.eu/mdr/eprocurement/ted/index.html).
+Of particular interest is the Publication Schema, which is used to publish notices.

 Reading the schema, however, is challenging, unless you're familiar with XML Schema and related tools.
 To make it easier to undertand the structure of the notices, we generated [XML files](https://github.com/open-contracting/european-union-support/tree/master/output/samples) for the notices, which provide validation rules in comments, and retain XML Schema elements like `<choice>` only where necessary.

-The European Commission also provides [template PDF files](http://publications.europa.eu/mdr/resource/eprocurement/ted/R2.0.9/publication/Archive.zip), in which label keys like `ca` stand for labels like 'Contracting authority', and an Excel file mapping the label keys to labels in official languages of the European Union.
+The European Commission also provides [template PDF files](http://publications.europa.eu/mdr/resource/eprocurement/ted/R2.0.9/publication/Archive.zip), in which label keys like `ca` stand for labels like 'Contracting authority', and provides an Excel file that maps the label keys to labels in official languages of the European Union.

-## OCDS mapping
+## TED and OCDS

-This website takes the human-readable form labels from the PDF files, pairs them with the machine-readable element names from the XML files, and provides guidance on how to express the information in OCDS.
-In this way, a policy analyst can see the relationship to the standard forms established in the Implementing Regulation, and a software developer can see the relationship to the element defined in the XML schema.
+This website takes the human-readable form labels from the standard form PDF files, pairs them with the machine-readable element names from the TED XML files, and provides guidance on how to express the information in OCDS.

+In this way, a policy analyst can see the relationship to the standard forms established in the Implementing Regulation, and a software developer can see the relationship to the elements defined in the TED XML schema.

 ```eval_rst
 .. toctree::